stakater/kubestackplus-docs/content/for-developers/tutorials/inner-loop/05-expose-app/expose-app.md

-# Expose your Application
+# Expose Your Application

 After successfully deploying your application on Red Hat OpenShift, you need to expose it to external traffic so that users can access your application over the network.
-This documentation will guide you through the process of exposing your application and making it accessible from outside the OpenShift cluster.
+This tutorial will guide you through the process of exposing your application and making it accessible from outside the OpenShift cluster.

 ## Route

 OpenShift provides a routing mechanism called "routes" that allows you to expose applications using hostnames and paths.
 Routes are created using the Route resource and can provide additional features such as SSL termination and path-based routing.

-To create a route:
+### 1. Create a Route

 a.
-In your deployment configuration YAML file, define a route:
+Create a separate yaml file (e.g., route.yaml) or define it in your deployment configuration YAML file, and define a route using the following yaml:

 ```yaml
 apiVersion: route.openshift.io/v1